arturcarvalho/tutorial-1/README.md

 <HammerForm onSubmit={onSubmit} validation={{ mode: 'onBlur' }}>
 ```

 Well, what do you think?
 Was it worth the hype?
-I couple new components and you've got forms that handle validation and wrap up submitted values in a nice data object, all for free.
+A couple of new components and you've got forms that handle validation and wrap up submitted values in a nice data object, all for free.

 > Hammer's forms are built on top of [React Hook Form](https://react-hook-form.com/) so there is even more functionality available than we've documented here.